 Having the correct type of leadership will greatly impact the kind of Future of Work we will build, so I dedicate the proper focus to this topic in this blog.

 The future leader is made today.
 Future leaders are learning, developing and being forged in the challenges of today.
-Thanks to the challenges of today’s world, a new type of leader will emerge: a leader that will understand the future they will want to shape, a leader with a clear and inspiring purpose, who has excellent interpersonal skills and a focus on personal growth that will make them unstoppable.
+Thanks to the challenges of today’s world, a new type of leader will emerge: a leader that will understand the future they will want to shape, a leader with a clear and inspiring purpose, who has excellent people skills and a focus on personal growth that will make them unstoppable.

 Who will be this leader?
 We all have the potential to be one.
 When I talk about the future leader, I’m not talking about CEOs or founders of great companies.
 Everybody can be a great leader in their own scope or range.
 We all need to be leaders in some areas of our lives, even if we don’t manage teams at work.
 Leaders emerge when they are needed.
 That’s why when I talk about a leader, I want to do it in an inclusive way.
 What I wrote above and will continue writing in other posts applies to anyone and everyone.